 How does the CloudiFacturing Marketplace work?

-The Central User Management function relieves the end user of the burden of handling multiple credentials and relieves other CloudiFacturing components from user and credentials management.
-The Central User Management module will also provide protection of credentials for accessing external cloud resources.
+The Central User Management component function relieves the end user of the burden of handling multiple credentials and relieves other CloudiFacturing components from user and credentials management.
+The Central User Management component will also provide protection of credentials for accessing external cloud resources.

 Central Billing System

 The Central Billing System collects usage information from the execution engines and allows to configure different business models for the final users.
 It keeps track of charges based on configured business models and collected usage information.
 Further, it provides billing and usage-related reports to be charged to final users based on the business models defined.
-All usage and billing reports are exposed through an API, which will be accessed by the Digital Marketplace and other CloudiFacturing platform components.
+All usage and billing reports are exposed through an API, which will be accessed by the CloudiFacturing Solution and other CloudiFacturing platform components, respectively.
 It keeps track of all the orders processed for each registered organization and all the generated bills for each organization.

 Repository for Executable Artefacts